Ungeziefi/Subnautica-Mods/Docs/README.md

 ---

 ### Notes
-- Features involving text are only enabled when the game is in English.
-Feel free to PR localization improvements.
+- Features involving text are enabled only when the game is in English.
+Feel free to PR localization.
-- All features are enabled by default and multipliers are set to 1.
+- By default, all fixes are enabled and tweaks are disabled.
+You can change this in the respective config file or through the in-game Mod menu.

 ---